RahulAtLamp/classic-chords/README.md

 4. Click on Start Recording in order to start recording the notes you play.

-5. Once you have finished the not you were playing click on Stop Recording.
+5. Once you have finished recording the note you were playing click on Stop Recording.

 6. As soon as you click on Stop Recording you will get a popup to mint the art with a generative art video.